LJiteshKumar/Power-BI-Project/README.md

 - **Leave Data**: Annual leave, sick leave, and other leave types
 - **Employee ID and Role**: Identifiers for each employee

-> 📌 Note: The dataset is simulated for demonstration purposes and doesn't represent actual employee data.

 ---

 ## 📊 Key Features & Insights